White scores 3 TDs, No. 2 Georgia dominates No. 8 Hogs 37-0

 Stetson Bennett filled in for Daniels and passed for only 72 yards as the Bulldogs relied on their running game and top-rated defense to beat Arkansas (4-1, 1-1).

+The matchup of top-10 SEC teams turned into a statement game for Georgia.

+“I think we know how good we are,” Bennett said.
+“I think we know what it takes to be that good every week.”

-Georgia, leading the nation in total defense and scoring defense following last week’s 62-0 win at Vanderbilt, held Arkansas to 10 first downs and 156 yards.
+Georgia, leading the nation in total defense and scoring defense after last week’s 62-0 win at Vanderbilt, held Arkansas to 10 first downs and 156 yards.
+Linebacker Nakobe Dean and defensive tackle Devonte Wyatt each had 1 1/2 sacks.

-The Bulldogs rushed for 273 yards while continuing their committee approach at running back.
-James Cook had 87 yards on 12 carries.
-Kenny McIntosh had 57 yards.
-Kendall Milton ran for 48 yards, including a 1-yard touchdown.
+The last time Georgia recorded back-to-back shutouts in SEC games was in 1980, its last national championship season.

+Georgia coach Kirby Smart said he understood the significance of the consecutive conference shutouts.

+“I don’t want to simplify this, but they just whipped us physically,” Pittman said.
+“We couldn’t block them and we couldn’t get off blocks for much of the day.”

+Georgia stuck to the run as Arkansas aligned its defense with extra defensive backs.

-Georgia stretched its lead to 21-0 when Dan Jackson blocked Reid Bauer’s punt and White fell on the ball in the end zone.
+Georgia stretched its lead to 21-0 when walk-on defensive back Dan Jackson blocked Reid Bauer’s punt and White fell on the ball in the end zone.

-Daniels was in uniform, but he missed his second game of the season after testing the injury in pregame warmups.
-An oblique injury kept Daniels out of the Bulldogs’ 56-7 win over UAB on Sept.
-11.

 Arkansas also had quarterback questions after KJ Jefferson missed most of the second half of last week’s win over Texas A&M with a bruised left knee.
-Jefferson returned for the final drive and had the knee wrapped while starting against Georgia.

 Jefferson completed 8 of 13 passes for 65 yards.
-Malik Hornsby took over at quarterback in the final quarter.
+Malik Hornsby replaced Jefferson in the final quarter.

+Arkansas linebacker Grant Morgan said the Razorbacks would recover from the lopsided loss.

+“That’s what good football teams do, and we’re a good football team,” Morgan said.

 Jack Podlesny kicked field goals of 46, 30 and 37 yards.
 Cam Little was wide right from 37 yards in the second quarter for the Razorbacks.